AnlogicInfo/anlogic-usbjtag/README.md

 Description
 ======

-A fully-opensource bit-banging USB-JTAG adapter for Anlogic FPGA debugger.
+A USB-JTAG debugger for Anlogic platform.
+For some problem, the source has been removed and the license has been changed.

 Dependence
 --------------